MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Depending on the load type, a minimum number of LoadPoint namedTuple are required.
-These are set to each load type's `point#=` variable for the load type class for the global coordinate system, or else `local_point_#=` variable for a user-defined local coordinate system, where # is a digit from 1 to 9.
+These are set to each load type's `point#=` variable for the load type's coordinate system, where # is a digit from 1 to 9.

 Loads are generally in the global coordinate system with respect to the created grillage model.